 HIJACKING THE CIVIL RIGHTS MOVEMENT

 Nowhere is victimhood more invoked than in the pro-abortion LGBTQ activist community, that constantly compares their plight to the blood-bought civil rights fight of black Americans.
 They are not the same.
 In the debate about binary biological gender (as if it doesn’t exist), our nation is embroiled in a false debate about access to bathrooms.
 Everyone has access to bathrooms.
-In denouncing common sense legislation, LGBTQXYZ organizations promote the lie that there is an epidemic of murders of “transgenders”, blaming it on “hate”.
+In denouncing common-sense legislation, LGBTQXYZ organizations promote the lie that there is an epidemic of murders of “transgenders”, blaming it on “hate”.
 All homicides are tragic, but we’re talking about 11 people in one year—2014 (according to GLAAD, which cites an LGBT source that doesn’t cite the FBI).
 According to the FBI, there were 11,961 homicides that year.
 That would mean 0.1% of this total are (allegedly) among “transgender” people…which matches the exact representation in the population.
 Of course, there is no data that says why these human beings were killed or who killed them.
-(LGBT media touts that this number has doubled in 2015 to 22 people despite the fact that the FBI hasn’t released all 2015 homicide data yet or documentation as to motive is virtually nonexistent.)
+(LGBT media touts that this number has doubled in 2015 to 22 people despite the fact that the FBI does not even provide documentation as to such motive.)
 Just like pro-abortion radicals, it’s never about the truth.
 It’s about advancing an agenda, no matter the lie.
 Fake news can be fatal.